NHS staff see Ed Sheeran tickets cancelled hours before concert

 "Another true thank you to NHS staff, we are going to have a very disappointed 9-year-old when schools finished."

-She told the Herald she would have travelled to Hampden "unaware" of the cancellation if a friend didn't tell her a large number of people had their tickets revoked.
+She told our sister title the Herald she would have travelled to the venue "unaware" of the cancellation if a friend didn't tell her a large number of people had their tickets revoked.

-"My friend said he had seen people's tickets being cancelled and happened to check the app, otherwise I’d have travelled to the venue unaware," she said.
+She said: "My friend said he had seen people's tickets being cancelled and happened to check the app, otherwise I’d have travelled to the venue unaware."

 "It’s just a shame they left it so late to let people know."